Each year we help more than two million people who contact us with a problem they need sorting out.

 So there's no "standard" adjudicator or ombudsman qualification.
 When recruiting, we're looking for open-minded, cool-headed people – with experience that proves they've got solid judgement and the perspective to see all sides of the story.

-Knowledge is at the heart of what we do at the Financial Ombudsman Service.
+Knowledge is at the heart of what we do at the ombudsman service.
 This is why we are committed to the professional development of our employees.
 As well as providing a wide range of on-the-job training and support, we offer employees the chance to take in-house and external training courses, and to study for relevant qualifications.